 Subsequent measurement of debt instruments depends on the group's business model for managing the asset and the cash flow characteristics of the asset.
-There are three measurement categories into which the Group classifies its debt instruments:
+There are two measurement categories into which the Group classifies its debt instruments:

 - Amortised cost: Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost.
 A gain or loss on a debt investment that is subsequently measured at amortised cost and is not part of a hedging relationship is recognised in profit or loss when the asset is derecognised or impaired.
-Interest income from these financial assets is included in finance income using the effective interest rate method. - Fair value through other comprehensive income (FVOCI): Assets that are held for collection of contractual cash flows and for selling the financial assets, where the assets' cash flows represent solely payments of principal and interest, are measured at FVOCI.
-Movements in the carrying amount are taken through OCI, except for the recognition of impairment gains or losses, interest revenue and foreign exchange gains and losses which are recognised in profit or loss.
-When the financial asset is derecognised, the cumulative gain or loss previously recognised in OCI is reclassified from equity to profit or loss and recognised in other gains/(losses).
-Interest income from these financial assets is included in finance income using the effective interest rate method.
-Foreign exchange gains and losses are presented in other gains and losses and impairment expenses in other expenses. - Fair value through profit or loss: Assets that do not meet the criteria for amortised cost or FVOCI are measured at fair value through profit or loss.
+Interest income from these financial assets is included in finance income using the effective interest rate method. - Fair value through profit or loss: Assets that are not held for collection of contractual cash flows and for selling the financial assets are measured at fair value through profit or loss.
 A gain or loss on a debt investment that is subsequently measured at fair value through profit or loss and is not part of a hedging relationship is recognised in profit or loss and presented net in the statement of profit or loss within other gains/(losses) in the period in which it arises.